HDFGroup/hdf-clinic/2025-04-01/A Machine-Readable File Format Specification for HDF5.md

 - The code snippets are riddled with errors
 - The logic/structure is sound, but have the `poke` manual handy if you want to try the suggestions
 - I have not tried this, but a Custom GPT might help this (I'll report back next time)
+- Maybe a more code-centric model (`o3-mini-high`) would yield better results

 ## Next Steps